ezackr/BookBae/README.md

 LocalForward 8080 127.0.0.1:8080
 ExitOnForwardFailure yes
 ```
-  - If you noted down an alternate name earlier, you should substitute it for "bookbae" in the line beginning with "IdentityFile"
+  - If you noted down an alternate name earlier, you should substitute it for "bookbae" in the line beginning with "IdentityFile", but not the line beginning "Host"
-  - To get the hostname, please contact the BookBae Team
+  - Contact the BookBae Team for the hostname
 3. Connect
   - Open the file `~/.ssh/bookbae.pub`.
 This is your public key.
 If you noted down an alternate name, substitute it.
 Contact the BookBae team with the contents of this public key file so they may add it to the list of accepted keys.
 Once they have added it, you are free to move on to the next step
   - Type `ssh bookbae` into your favorite terminal or PowerShell, depending
-  - Until you close the ssh connection, you will now be able to connect to the production glassfish server as if it were running on your local machine!
+  - Until you close the ssh connection, you will now be able to connect to the production GlassFish server as if it were running on your local machine!
 Visit http://localhost:4848 to view the Admin Console

 ### Set up Instructions (Frontend)